 Being happy reduces cortisol levels23.
 It is important to indulge in a little self-care for your own health benefit!
 This can include having a pet, as studies show interactions with your pets increase happiness and reduce cortisol levels24.
 Laughing reduces cortisol levels too25.
 Ensure that you make time for yourself every day to do something that you enjoy.

 There are two supplements that may improve your cortisol levels.
 The first one is fish oil supplements26.
 The second supplement is Ashwagandha – an Indian herbal supplement that helps in reducing overall cortisol levels too27.

 Regularly checking your cortisol levels will help you give a picture of your stress levels.
 It will also help assess the stress management practices you already have.
-The ElevateMe program assesses your cortisol levels periodically and gives you a dashboard to track all parameters that give you a health baseline necessary to live your best life.
+The ElevateMe health test assesses your cortisol levels periodically.
+You also get a personalised health dashboard to track all parameters that give you the health baseline necessary to live your best life.